dtzxporter/ModmeWiki/wiki/apps/Vega.md

 - 1.10 - Animation export support.
 - 1.11 - Fixed crash on export of some assets.
 - 1.20 - Better support for static models.
 Added support for UV Layer 2 (Only supported in SEModel/Cast Models) for static models.
+- 1.30 - Fixed various export crashes with DLC aassets, Add support for previewing textured mode (ColorMap only).